2025 Agenda

 • BIM requirements on the Capital Works Management Framework

-• Empowering SMEs and the supply chain to overcome the challenges of becoming digitally enabled
+• Empowering SMEs and micro enterprises to overcome the challenges of becoming digitally enabled

 • International Cost Management System and ARM 5